CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 Setup (facility use only)
 -------------------------
 **Do not attempt to do this on your own.** Cryosparc is a pain in the butt to get to play with CURC infrastructure, but it can be done.
-Here, we will:

    - :ref:`Express setup`
    - :ref:`Full setup`